Plugin-managed sessions

 Return True if the session used to fetch response should be kept, return False if it should be discarded, or raise CloseSpider if the spider should be closed.

-The default implementation checks the outcome of the setLocation action if a location was defined, as described in Checking sessions.
+The default implementation checks the outcome of the setLocation action if a location was defined, and also discards sessions where any action in the initialization response has a returned status (i.e. failed and stopped execution).
+Both behaviors are described in Checking sessions.

 If you need to tell whether request is a session initialization request or not, use is_session_init_request().